 Before I received my copy of the book (thank you to the publisher for sending to me for free!), I wasn't exactly sure what to think.
 I mean, how many things can you do with cookie dough?
 Answer?
 A LOT.
 And Lindsay does them all beautifully.
 I loved the book from the instant I saw the cover and immediately started thinking about what I'd be whipping up.
 Let's hope there's no such thing as cookie dough overload because if there is, I'll be in trouble.

-Now, if you are a reader of We are not Martha, you know how I feel about s’mores.
-I feel a lot of things about s’mores and all of them are positive.
-I’ve made s’mores cookies, s’more pancakes, and s’mores bread pudding in the past.
-And I may just have a recipe for s’mores ice cream coming for you soon.
-So, when I saw Lindsay’s recipe for Cookie Dough S’mores that I had permission to share with all of you, I knew they were a go.
-And this is kind of what Lindsay’s book is all about.
-Desserts that you may consider making anyway… But WITH cookie dough.
-Which means they’ll be 20 times better.
-The list of recipes I’m already dying to make?
-Cookie Dough Creme Brûlée, Cookie Dough-Stuffed French Toast, ad Cookie Dough Ice Cream Sandwiches.
-Let’s hope there’s no such thing as cookie dough overload because if there is, I’ll be in trouble.
+If you're a long-time reader of We are not Martha, you know how I feel about s'mores.
+I feel a lot of things about s'mores and all of them are positive.
+I've made all kinds of s'mores treats in the past.
+So, when I saw Lindsay's recipe for Cookie Dough S'mores that I had permission from the publisher to share with all of you, I knew they were a go.
+I made a couple little alterations and can definitely see myself making these cookie dough s'mores again and again.

-And now, my friends, your batch of cookie dough is complete.
-I recommend mixing chocolate chips in here, too.
+Here is where I was really tempted to add in chocolate chips, too.
 Because what's cookie dough if not chocolate chip cookie dough?
-I was tempted, but since I was already including chocolate bars in my s'mores, I figured I should hold myself back.
+But since I was already sing chocolate bars in my s'mores, I figured I should hold myself back.

+Now for the assembly.
 Line up all your graham crackers and spread about a tablespoon of dough onto 12 of the graham cracker halves.

 Break chocolate bars into 12 equal pieces and center atop each mound of cookie dough.